 Our Department is committed to advancing equity through scholarship and professional service.
 We have innovative leaders, a multidisciplinary orientation, and scholarship and research initiatives that support this aim.

-Annual Dewitt C. Alfred, Jr., MD Behavioral Health Research Symposium
+Annual Dewitt C. Alfred, Jr., MD Behavioral Health Symposium

 Health Disparities Research Seminar Series

 The Health Disparities Research Seminar Series is a regularly scheduled opportunity for intellectual discourse among MSM’s multi-disciplinary faculty, students, residents, and fellows.
-Presentations will be provided by professionals regarding a myriad of health, mental health, and public health research topics that are relevant to diverse populations.
-We will strive to delineate better understanding about psychosocial, socio-cultural, and environmental issues that contribute to health disparities; and identify innovative and emerging models that may be useful for improving the well-being of communities.
-The seminar series is jointly sponsored by the Department of Psychiatry and Behavioral Sciences, Satcher Health Leadership Institute, Center of Excellence on Health Disparities, Department of Community Health and Preventive Medicine, the Master of Public Health program, and National Center for Primary Care.
-In recognition of the Satcher Health Leadership Institute’s 10 Year Anniversary, the seminar series was renamed the David Satcher, MD, PhD Health Equity Seminar Series.
+Presentations are provided by professionals regarding a myriad of health, mental health, and public health research topics that are relevant to diverse populations.
+It strives to delineate better understanding about psychosocial, socio-cultural, and environmental issues that contribute to health disparities; and to identify innovative and emerging models that may be useful for improving the well-being of communities.
+The seminar series is jointly sponsored by MSM’s Department of Psychiatry and Behavioral Sciences, Satcher Health Leadership Institute, Center of Excellence on Health Disparities, Department of Community Health and Preventive Medicine, the Master of Public Health program, and National Center for Primary Care.